 Top tip: It can be tempting to put all of the chicken pieces into the bowl of cornflour/cornstarch for speedy dredging, but this is very likely to result in a gloopy mess.
 I recommend dredging up 3-4 pieces and shaking off any excess egg white mixture beforehand.

-Place a wok or large frying pan on a medium to high heat and add oil.
-Add the dredged chicken pieces when the oil is hot and fry for a few minutes on each side until golden then remove from the pan and set aside.
+3. Fry the chicken: Place a wok or large frying pan on a medium to high heat and add oil.
+Add the dredged chicken pieces to the hot oil and fry for a few minutes on each side until golden then remove from the pan and set aside.

-Wipe the pan clean or use a clean pan and add two tablespoons of oil.
-Add the onion when the oil is hot and fry for a couple of minutes before adding the peppers and fresh chilli.
-Continue to cook until the peppers soften, reduce the heat to medium and add the garlic and fry for one more minute.
+4. Fry the veggies: Wipe the pan clean or use a clean pan and add two tablespoons of oil.
+Add the onion when the oil is hot and fry for a couple of minutes before adding the chopped peppers and fresh chilli.
+Continue to cook until the peppers soften, reduce to a medium heat and add the garlic and fry for one more minute.